thxbb12/awesome-computing-resources/README.md

 * [Debian Live][164] - The Debian Live project produces the framework used to build live systems based on Debian
 * [gopher-os][212] - A proof of concept OS kernel written in Go
 * [Multicians][213] - Presents the story of the Multics OS for people interested in the system's history
+* [Little book OSdev][237] - The little book about OS development is a practical guide to writing your own x86 operating system.
+* [Bredan mult-tasking][238] - Tutorial describing how to implement software multi-tasking and task switching for x86.
+* [Unix clone in a month][239] - Writing a Unix clone in about a month.

 ## Programming
 * [programming books][45] - Programming books (huge number of resources on many programming languages)